Skip links

 Assistant, trainer

 Valeria holds a bachelor’s degree in Natural Science and a master’s degree in Biodiversity and Evolution.
 She has a deep passion for the animal kingdom, particularly the ecological and ethological aspects that distinguish different species.
-For her bachelor’s thesis, Valeria conducted an analysis of data on turtle strandings along the Adriatic Sea’s Italian coasts.

 She’s very interested in environmental disclosure and species conservation.
 Valeria joined TurtleWatch Egypt in 2023 and is currently living in Marsa Alam.